not-sekiun/PyIris/README.md

 # PyIris' Arsenal
 ## Handler
 The handler is the command and control server of PyIris, it manages listeners and scouts.
-It's aim is to provide an easy to use interface to allow the user to communicate and command the various payloads deployed onto remote systems.
+It's aim is to provide an easy to use interface to allow the user to communicate and command the various payloads deployed onto remote systems and the various active listeners.
 ## Listener
 The main aim of the listener is to sit and wait for the payloads to connect back to the command and control server.
 The listener refers to a "server key" that each payload is outfitted with.
 If the payload sends the correct key to the server it is granted access,